Homeomorphism group

 In mathematics, particularly topology, the homeomorphism group of a topological space is the group consisting of all homeomorphisms from the space to itself with function composition as the group operation.
-Homeomorphism groups are very important in the theory of topological spaces and in general are examples of automorphism groups.
-Homeomorphism groups are topological invariants in the sense that the homeomorphism groups of homeomorphic topological spaces are isomorphic as groups.
+They are important to the theory of topological spaces, generally exemplary of automorphism groups and topologically invariant in the group isomorphism sense.

 Properties and examples

 There is a natural group action of the homeomorphism group of a space on that space.
 Let $X$ be a topological space and denote the homeomorphism group of $X$ by $G$.
 The action is defined as follows: